sderygithub/Online-Similarity/README.md

 With additional experts one must be careful not to overfit each personalities by having them label a specific subset of the data.
-Ideally, each should be assigned various corners of the
+Ideally, each should be assigned various corners of the dataset in order to get wide coverage.

-Variability within and across expert is also important to consider, as there is some level of subjectiveiy.
-Monitoring those variables by introducing redundant data for them to label at different time point might be relevant assuming the budget allows it.
+Variability within and across expert is also important to consider as there is some level of subjectiveiy.
+Monitoring those variables by introducing redundant data for them to label at different time point might be relevant (assuming the budget allows it).
 With careful planning, this should point out what is intrinsicately ambigious about the data and what needs to be refined for the greatest accuracy.